Chargent/Trains-Customers-Satisfaction-Machine-Learning-Project/README.md

 Each of these metrics addresses different aspects of a classification model's performance, offering a comprehensive evaluation when used together.
 This multi-metric approach ensures that the strengths and weaknesses of the model are thoroughly understood, leading to more informed decisions in model selection and further tuning.

+In the end for hyperparameter tuning we made sure to look for the best parameters by first using a RandomizedSearchCV() to get a small range of parameters that we could work on through the GridSearchCV() to get a tuning that wasn't too much computationally expensive.

 ## Results 📑

-Describe the following:
-• Main finding(s): report your final results and what you might conclude from your work
+Main finding(s): report your final results and what you might conclude from your work
-• Include at least one placeholder figure and/or table for communicating your findings
-• All the figures containing results should be generated from the code
+The tree-base models (Decision Tree and Random Forest) demonstrate strong and balanced performances, making them suitable for our scenario.
+KNN, while effective, tends to have a noticeably lower recall, and Logistic Regression, despite being the simplest, shows some limitations in all the metrics, suggesting its use in scenarios where model simplicity and interpretability are more crucial than achieving the highest possible accuracy, so it didn't go further into the testing.

 ![Alt text](images/testmodelsmetrics.png)